NK Zagreb: Yugoslav football league system

 During the Yugoslav era, NK Zagreb played a total of 18 seasons in the First Football League of Yugoslavia.
 The seasons were: 1952, 1952–53, 1954–55, 1955–56, 1956–57, 1957–58, 1964–65, 1965–66, 1966–67, 1967–68, 1968–69, 1969–70, 1973–74, 1976–77, 1977–78, 1978–79, 1980–81 and 1981–82.
 The greatest success in that period was in the 1964–65 season when NK Zagreb won 6th place under coach Gustav Lechner and with a prolific forward Zlatko Dračić who became top scorer with 23 goals in 26 league appearances.
+Along with Zlatko Dračić several other prominent players of NK Zagreb in the 1960s were: Darko Stanišić, Mladen Wacha, Stanko Bubanj and Mladen Azinović.

-One of the most notable matches Zagreb played know as "Great drama in Maksimir" was on 19 July 1973 when a qualifying match between NK Zagreb and NK Osijek took place on Maksimir stadium.
+One of the most notable matches Zagreb played was the "Great drama in Maksimir" on 19 July 1973 when a qualifying match between NK Zagreb and NK Osijek took place on Maksimir stadium.
 It was a second leg of two qualifying matches for entering the First League.
 The first leg was played in city of Osijek and ended up in a drew, 0-0.
 Although Zagreb was the better opponent throughout the whole match, they failed to secure a goal in front of 25,000 spectators.
 The second leg was played in Maksimir because of great ticket demand – the attendance was 64,138 which broke the stadium record and stands to this day.
-The game saw dramatic comeback from NK Zagreb making it a 2-2 drew at the full time whistle.
-Zagreb achieved promotion after penalty shootout which ended with 4-3 score in favor of Zagreb.
-Zagreb's celebration started after crucial penalty kick was converted by late substitute, forward Hajrudin "Prika" Hušidić.
+The game saw dramatic comeback from NK Zagreb making it a 2-2 draw at the full time whistle.
+Zagreb achieved promotion after a penalty shootout which ended with a 4–3 score in favor of Zagreb.
+Zagreb's celebration started after a crucial penalty kick was converted by late substitute, forward Hajrudin "Prika" Hušidić.
 Zagreb team lineup for this match was:

 Horvat, Gašparini, Tucak, Antolić, Ivanišević, Lipovac (Bakota), Čopor, Močibob (Hušidić), Rukljač, Markulin, Smolek.

 Another notable match Zagreb played is also a qualification match held in June 1985.
 NK Zagreb, after being relegated from Yugoslav Second League West in 1983–84 season, promptly won their corresponding North division of Croatian Republic Football League in 1984–85 season.
-At Kranjčević Street venue in front of 15000 gathered supporters Zagreb team led by Kurbaša and Petravić generation achieved magnificent 4-1 win against West division winner NK Orijent in a semi-final match played for Second League West division promotion, but in the end failed to finish qualification campaign victorious by losing the finals to South division winner NK Zadar on penalties.
+At Kranjčević Street venue in front of 15000 gathered supporters Zagreb team led by Kurbaša and Petravić generation achieved magnificent 4–1 win against West division winner NK Orijent in a semi-final match played for Second League West division promotion, but in the end failed to finish qualification campaign victorious by losing the finals to South division winner NK Zadar on penalties.
 For next two seasons Zagreb repeated the same success by winning their North division titles in 1985–86 and 1986–87, but in both occasions failed to secure a promotion to Second League in the last stage of finals against Mladost Petrinja and Šparta Beli Manastir.